sharynjs/sharyn/README.md

 - 🛑 [**@sharyn/hocs**](https://github.com/sharynjs/sharyn/blob/master/packages/hocs/README.md) – React High-Order Components
 - 🏗️ [**@sharyn/css**](https://github.com/sharynjs/sharyn/blob/master/packages/css/README.md) – Styles
 - 🏗️ [**@sharyn/redux**](https://github.com/sharynjs/sharyn/blob/master/packages/redux/README.md) – Redux helpers

-## 🌹 Getting Started

-To get started, follow the [**setup tutorial**](https://github.com/sharynjs/sharyn/blob/master/docs/1-development-setup.md) or download the [**sharyn-boilerplate**](https://github.com/sharynjs/sharyn-boilerplate) project.

-I recommend the tutorial the first time you use Sharyn, and the boilerplate once you're familiar with the stack.

-## 🌹 Structuring Factor

-Every module is tagged with a _structuring factor_, which represents how easily it can be integrated into an existing codebase.
-In general, the more structuring and opinionated the modules are, the more they will reduce your boilerplate code, at the cost of flexibility.

-> 🌲 **Not structuring** – You can use this module in any codebase, it is a very simple unit.
->
-> 🏠 **Moderately structuring** – This module has some degree of flexibility, but it serves a more specific purpose than non-structuring ones, so if your need is slightly different, it might be difficult to use it.
->
-> 🏢 **Very structuring** – This module is not flexible.
-It does what it does well, but you have to comply to its purpose or you won't be able to take advantage of it.
-These are kind of imposing a _framework_, which is demonstrated by [**sharyn-boilerplate**](https://github.com/sharynjs/sharyn-boilerplate).
-If these work for your case, that's a big win!

 ## 🌹 Credits